 - 2 cups milk I prefer 2% milk in my hot chocolate, but any kind will do

 - 1 tablespoon unsalted butter

 - 2 tablespoons unsweetened cocoa powder use your favorite unsweetened cocoa powder

-- Heat milk in a small saucepan or in the microwave until hot, but not boiling.
+- Heat milk in a small saucepan or in the microwave until hot but not boiling.

-Stir in cocoa powder.
+- Stir in unsweetened cocoa powder.

-Whisk in hot milk a little bit at a time.
+- Whisk in hot milk a little bit at a time.